 - Transcripts, official or unofficial, will not be released, and

-- The student will be ineligible to register for any subsequent semester at Louisiana College until their student account is paid in full.
+- The student will be ineligible to register for any subsequent semester at Louisiana Christian University until their student account is paid in full.

 Students with an outstanding balance on their account must receive clearance from the office of the Chief Financial Officer by paying their account in full prior to registration for the subsequent term.